karmaeiic/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

 1. What is the DOM?
+The Document Object Model is the interface between the browser and the html files.
+With the DOM you can manipulate the information html within the browser with javascript.
+The DOM is node like in structure and you can append the base HTML with commands in your .js file.

 2. What is an event?
+A DOM event can make an action taken by the user and convert that action into an event.

 3. What is an event listener?
+An event listener is a function triggered by action taken by the user.
+For example, setting up an animation that listens to a button click to start the animation cycle.

 4. Why would we convert a NodeList into an Array?
+There’s a couple of really useful ways you can use the data from a NodeList converted into an array, for example when information is in an array we can easily apply array methods such as pop, slice and map to the nodelist.
+We can also append the information in order.

 5. What is a component?
+Componets are a chunk of code that deals with logic, processing or interface that are modular in nature.
+You can string together different components of code to build out features so it is easy to read and understand by other programmers.

 ### Git Set up